All Episodes

 Reconciliation, bird rule, cloture votes, all of this.

-How do you how do you and then and then the House bill and then the Senate bill have to be reconciled in Congress, and then it's voted on again and then sent to the president.
+How do you and then the House bill and then the Senate bill have to be reconciled in Congress and then it's voted on again and then sent to the president.

 Nobody ever said it was easy.